databrary/presentations/jlsc-15/jlsc.md

         * Technical barriers -- videos are large
         * Curation for sharing not part of scientific workflow
             - No incentive to share, many discincentives
-- But, there is a desire to change
-    * Databrary's committed contributors
-    * Agencies beginning to require data sharing, support data sharing.
-    * Evolving policies to enable sharing
-    * Video is largely self-documenting, so potential for data re-use is high.
 - Sharing with restricted community of researchers
     + Datasets linked to publications
         * Citations